Inkscape is a powerful vector graphics editor perfect for creating scientific diagrams, technical illustrations, and publication-quality graphics.

 - Drag from rulers

-Object → Guides → Create Guides Around Page
+Object → Guides → Create Guides Around Page- Snap to guides:

 View → Snap Controls